mahirgamal/gyg-order-api/README.md

 ### 5. Create the `orders.js` Handler

-Create the [`orders.js`](https://github.com/mahirgamal/gyg-order-api/blob/main/src/orders.js) file in the `src` directory and add your Lambda function logic:
+Create the `orders.js` file in the `src` directory and add your Lambda function logic.

 ### 6. Update the `template.yaml`

-Ensure your [`template.yaml`](https://github.com/mahirgamal/gyg-order-api/blob/main/template.yaml) file in the root directory is configured as follows:
+Ensure your `template.yaml` file in the root directory is properly configured.

 ### 7. Build and Deploy with AWS SAM